 There’s nothing like moving into a home that is truly new, with no smells, smudges or dust left behind by a previous owner.
 Even better is when you get to make your own custom selections.
-Buying from a builder is a different ball game and it’s important you know how to play.
-Consider these questions if you are considering new construction.
+Buying new construction, is a different ball game and it’s important you know how to play.
+Consider these questions if you are considering buying new construction.

 Many builders work with a preferred lender that offers attractive discounts on closing costs when you finance through them.
 It’s important to know if the lender is working as a referral or if the mortgage company is owned by the same company that is building your home.
 If your lender and builder both work for the same company, it’s a good idea to have an attorney review your contracts as an independent set of eyes.

 Developers usually file a subdivision’s restrictive covenants when applying for approval to build the development.
 Any persons buying property in the development are bound to abide by these restrictions.
 You can get a copy of the deed restrictions from the builder.
 Also ask if there is, or will be, a homeowner’s association, what the HOA fees will be and what they cover.

 Look over the builder’s contract carefully, or have an attorney do so, and note if there is an escalation clause that would allow the builder to pass cost increases onto you in the event that materials or labor costs increase during construction.

 Normally a builder offers a warranty lasting from six month to two years, possibly longer for some items.
 You should know what is covered under the builder’s warranty and for how long.
 All the major structural items and mechanical systems are usually covered.
 Appliances are not, but they should come with a manufacturer’s warranty.
 Damage from weather, shrinkage or expansion of the home or foundation, and anything resulting from the homeowner’s failure to provide maintenance or from work done on the home after construction is not covered.